 The May Park in Cēsis was the last place I was expecting to be dragged into a speech on “democracy”.
 Being 3 hours from Latvia‘s capital, Rīga, there weren’t many people in this tidy and pretty town when I was there, let alone tourists.
 Perfect for minding my own business, or so I thought.

-The longest day of the year is almost upon us!
+Midsummer, the longest day of the year is almost upon us!
 You can tell because it’s almost impossible to sleep without curtains in the Nordic countries now.
-Summer solstice is a common celebration throughout Europe, but it’s extra-special in the north, where the sun sets only briefly, if at all, and it never gets properly dark at […]
+The summer solstice is a common celebration throughout Europe, but it’s extra-special in the north, where the sun sets only briefly, if at all, and it never gets […]